robinssq/api-docs/docs/tagmerchant.rst

     <!-- end NARRATIV jstag -->

-Page View Tag
+Adding Information for the Page View Tag
 ------------

 The page view tag goes on every page except the checkout page.
-Remember to change ADVERTISER NAME to your account name.
+Remember to change ACCOUNT NAME to your account name.

-window.BAMX_EVENT_DATA
+*window.BAMX_EVENT_DATA*

 .. list-table::
    :widths: 30 10 60